Economy of South Korea: 2000s

-The South Korean government signed the Korea-Australia Free Trade Agreement (KAFTA) on 5 December 2013, with the Australian government seeking to benefit its industries—including automotive, services, and resources and energy—and position itself alongside competitors, such as the US and ASEAN.
+The South Korean government signed the Korea-Australia Free Trade Agreement (KAFTA) on 5 December 2013, with the Australian government seeking to benefit its industries—including automotive, services, and resources and energy—and position itself alongside competitors, such as the U.S. and ASEAN.
 South Korea is Australia's third largest export market and fourth largest trading partner with a 2012 trade value of A$32 billion.
 The agreement contains an Investor State Dispute Settlement (ISDS) clause that permits legal action from South Korean corporations against the Australian government if their trade rights are infringed upon.

 The government cut the work week from six days to five in phases, from 2004 to 2011, depending on the size of the firm.
 The number of public holidays was expanded to 16 by 2013.

 South Korean economy decreased in the first quarter of 2019, which happened to be its worst drop since the Great Recession.
 GDP declined a seasonally adjusted 0.3 percent from the previous quarter.

-South Korea’s prices rose more than 6 percent in July compared with last year, the fastest jump in nearly a quarter century.
+South Korea's prices rose more than 6 percent in July compared with last year, the fastest jump in nearly a quarter century.

-In July 2022, South Korea’s Consumer Price Index rose 6.3 percent, the highest rate since November 1998.
+In July 2022, South Korea's Consumer price index rose 6.3 percent, the highest rate since November 1998.